Skip to content

 Midnite 4 / Slot Position Captain Petteri Wahlgren

-In display season 2023, Captain Petteri Wahlgren, 33, flies aircraft no. 4.
+In display season 2024, Captain Petteri Wahlgren, 34, flies aircraft no. 4.
 Petteri comes from Jyväskylä and graduated from Cygnaeus High School in spring 2008.
 That same summer, Petteri signed up for conscript service on Pilot Reserve Officer Course 83 at the Air Force Academy.

 After conscript service, Petteri continued studies on the Cadet Course 96 Air Force Pilot’s Programme, from which he graduated with a Bachelor of Military Sciences degree in August 2012.
 This was followed by advanced Hawk training at the former Training Air Wing in Kauhava, from where he moved on to F/A-18 Hornet training at Lapland Air Command in Rovaniemi in 2014.

 Petteri completed his Master of Military Sciences degree in the summer of 2018 and served in Rovaniemi altogether for six years until the summer of 2020 when he transferred back to the home ground to take up flight instructor duties at the Air Force Academy Fighter Squadron 41.
-Thus far, Petteri has amassed slightly less than 1400 flight hours, of which over 700 on the Hornet.

 Midnite 7 Commentator / Rookie Captain Lauri Lappalainen